Dr Squatch Soap Review

 - The ceramic Shave Mug adds to the old-school vibes, featuring the iconic Dr. Squatch seal.
 Fill the mug with warm water to prep it for your shave, submerge the brush in the mug, then twirl the brush on the surface of the bar to lather it up—then you’re all ready to apply the lather on your face.

-Customers can purchase the Shave Kit for $40 ($7.50 in savings), or any of the products sold separately:
+I like the fact that you can purchase the Shave Kit for $40 ($7.50 in savings), or any of the products sold separately:

 - Shave Brush: $17.50